aditya-K2/gspt/README.md

 # Enable Rounded Corners
 rounded_corners: false

 # Image Drawing related parameters.
-See next section for an in-detail explanation.
+You aren't supposed to define them manually.
+# See the next section to see how you can calibrate the Image placement.
 additional_padding_x : 0
 additional_padding_y : 0
 image_width_extra_x  : 0